 - The nose piece can be adjusted so that the low power objective aligns with the object of focal on the slide.

-- You can adjust the coarse adjustment knob upwards or downwards so that the slide remains in focus.
+- You can adjust the coarse focus knob upwards or downwards so that the slide remains in focus.

 - To get a sharp and clear image of the object in focus, turn the fine adjustment knob upwards or downwards.